 How pricing works

-The NDIA is committed to delivering a financially sustainable NDIS.
-The NDIA sets the price for some supports to make sure they are value for money.
+The NDIA sets the price for some supports to make sure they provide value for money for participants.

 Price guide for NDIS providers – as of 1 February 2019